kubernetes-sigs/krew/docs/RELEASING_KREW.md

 ## Release artifacts

-When a tag is pushed to the repository, Travis CI will make a release on GitHub and upload the release artifacts as files on the release.
+When a tag is pushed to the repository, GitHub workflow will make a release on GitHub, and upload the release artifacts as files on the release.